opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Avg(arr, mask=None) -> scalar

-    :param src: Source array that should have from 1 to 4 channels so that the result can be stored in  :ocv:class:`Scalar_` .
+    :param src: input array that should have from 1 to 4 channels so that the result can be stored in  :ocv:class:`Scalar_` .

-    :param mask: Optional operation mask.
+    :param mask: optional operation mask.

-The function ``mean`` computes the mean value ``M`` of array elements, independently for each channel, and return it:
+The function ``mean`` calculates the mean value ``M`` of array elements, independently for each channel, and return it:

 .. math::